mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>You should end up with something similar to this.</figcaption>
 </figure>

-Now the funny part.
+Now the fun part.
 Make sure Pencil is connected and Blend flipped on in Settings, and begin smudging from the horizon line down.
 At first move quickly to blur and gradually start to slow down as you pull trees into the water.

 <figure>
   <img src="http://placehold.it/640x480" alt="video showing how to create reflections">